The Japanese House: Musical style and themes

 Pools to Bathe In was a synth-pop album, and her subsequent releases have prominently incorporated synth-pop.
 Her experimental musical style also contains dream pop, electropop, synth-pop, indie pop, and alt pop.
 Andy Meek of Billboard described Bain's discography as a combination of experimental electronica and "catchy pop hooks backed by drums and chugging guitars".

 Her later releases were increasingly influenced by art pop and rock music.
 Saw You in a Dream was a yacht rock album, while Good at Falling was influenced by rock and art pop.
 She is known for her atmospheric tracks and moody lyrical themes.
 Max Migowksi, writing for Indie Mag, summarized Bain's musical style as "[an] androgynous voice embedded in ethereal, post-indie pop synths with hints at gentle acoustic guitar".

 Many of Bain's releases explore themes such as love, loss, solitude, and personal growth.
 Her later releases have been favorably compared to her first two EPs, with critics noting the more mature lyrics and refined composition of Swim Against the Tide and Good at Falling.
 Bain's debut album Good at Falling was praised by its critics for its dark, heartfelt lyrics and light, pop melodies.

 Voice

-Bain's singing voice has been compared to both contralto and tenor, and has been especially noted for its androgyny.
+Bain's singing vocal range extends from contralto to tenor and has been especially noted for its androgynous character.
 Critics have favorably compared her vocals to Victoria Legrand and Imogen Heap, though Bain rejects comparisons to Heap.
 A distinctive feature of Bain's discography is her use of layered harmonies, often three tracks or more, which simulates the effect of a vocoder.
 Her use of overlapping harmonies to create "a kind of thick, organic Auto-tune [sic]" has been praised for lending depth to her tracks.
 Alice French of Varsity called Bain's vocals one of the highlights of her performance.